Hi, I am Mark, the buyer at Audio Recycle.

 Record prices has been steadily rising due to greater demand.
 This means that some of your LPs could be worth good money.
 Are you thinking of selling your vinyl collection or are you selling some albums that you inherited?

-We have over 15 years of experience valuing, buying and selling second-hand collections and are able to accurately determine their worth and make you a suitable offer.
+We have over 15 years of experience valuing, buying and selling second-hand collections in Melbourne and are able to accurately determine their worth and make you a suitable offer.

 How much are my vinyl records worth?